Rise of Genghis Khan: Toghrul's betrayal (1203)

 Toghrul's son Senggüm convinced his father to turn on Temüjin.
 They planned to ambush him while he was on his way to a wedding between the two families to cement their alliance, but a Keraite warned Temüjin beforehand and spoiled their plan.
 A battle ensued with Toghrul and Jamukha taking the offensive by attacking Qasar and defeating his army.
 Qasar escaped but most of his family was captured.
 Next they advanced on Temüjin, surprising him from the south, but Temüjin managed to move to a smaller enclosure to nullify the enemy's superior numbers.
 Senggüm was wounded in battle, throwing his forces into confusion, and allowing Temüjin to retreat.
 Toghrul decided not to give chase and returned to camp.
 This came to be known as the Battle of Qalaqaljit Sands.
+After this heavy defeat, Temüjin and the leaders of his remaining followers –a socially, culturally, and religiously heterogeneous mixture of people– swore an oath of brotherhood which became known as the Baljuna Covenant.

-Jamukha and a large portion of Toghrul's allies decided to split from him.
+Meanwhile, Jamukha and a large portion of Toghrul's allies decided to split from him.
 When Toghrul caught wind of this, he attacked them, and some of them defected to Temüjin.
 By autumn of 1203, the situation between the two sides had been reversed, Temüjin's forces numbered more than 40,000 while Toghrul had barely half of that.
 Temüjin scouted out Toghrul's camp under false pretenses of defection by Qasar.
 When Toghrul's location had been ascertained, Temüjin's army rode through the night and surrounded the Keraite camp.
 The Keraites fought for three days before they surrendered.
 Toghrul fled the battle only to be killed by a Naiman called Qori Sübeči who did not believe his identity.
 Senggüm fled to Western Xia.